starry91/Twitter-Search/README.md

 # Twitter-Search
-Android App to get tweets based on search keyword
+Android App to get sentiment analysis of tweets based on search keyword